https://www.mble.org/ will undergo brief maintenance. 00:00

 • In the event that you fail to submit a new application (and any applicable additional fees) by the last filing deadline, you will not be registered for the examination and will forfeit your application fee.

-• As stated in Regulation 3 to Rule 8.07, by allowing you to postpone taking the examination the board in no way waives, alters, or extends any time limits or other provisions of Rule 8, including but not limited to Regulation 7 to Rule 8.08.
+• As stated in Regulation 3 to Rule 8.07, by allowing you to postpone taking the examination the board in no way waives, alters, or extends any time limits or other provisions of Rule 8.
 The regulation does not allow an application fee to be carried forward past the next scheduled bar exam or carried forward a second time.

 Click here to apply for the Bar Examination »